vondele/cdbexplore/Readme.md

 Meaning of the fields:

 ```
-score      : The standard minimax score found, not using the decay that cdb implements
+score      : The standard minimax score found, not using the decay that cdb implements.
-PV         : Best line found
+PV         : Best line found.
 queryall   : Number of positions visited in the search tree, with results provided by cdb or the local cache.
-bf         : Branching factor computed from the last (i.e. queryall relative to depth)
+bf         : Branching factor computed from the last (i.e. queryall relative to depth).
-inflight   : Number of active/concurrent requests made to cdb on average
+inflight   : Number of active/concurrent requests made to cdb on average.
-chessdbq   : Number of positions requested to cdb
+chessdbq   : Number of positions requested to cdb.
 enqueued   : Number of positions that did not exist in the database but have been added as part of the search.
-date       : ... you guess it
+date       : ... you guessed it
-total time : Time spent in milliseconds since the start of the search
+total time : Time spent in milliseconds since the start of the search.
 req. time  : Average time needed to get a cdb list of moves for a position (including those that required enqueuing).
-URL        : link displaying the found PV in chessdb
+URL        : Link displaying the found PV in chessdb.
 ```

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)